changeworld/azure-docs.ja-jp/articles/data-lake-store/data-lake-store-hdinsight-hadoop-use-portal.md

 <properties
-   pageTitle="ポータルを使用して Azure Data Lake Store で HDInsight クラスターを作成する | Azure" description="Azure ポータルを使用して、Azure Data Lake Store で HDInsight クラスターを作成し、使用します" services="data-lake-store,hdinsight"
+   pageTitle="Create HDInsight clusters with Azure Data Lake Store using the portal | Azure" description="Use Azure Portal to create and use HDInsight clusters with Azure Data Lake Store" services="data-lake-store,hdinsight" documentationCenter="" authors="nitinme"
-   documentationCenter=""
-   authors="nitinme"